adaxi/Flat/README.md

 Use the library
 ---------------

-The [documentation page](http://adaxi.github.io/Flat/dependency-info.html) list how you can add this library as a dependency of your project.
+The [documentation page](http://adaxi.github.io/Flat/dependency-info.html) lists how you can add this library as a dependency of your project.